bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive adapts to the size of any screen no matter the device.
+Adaptive tries to determine what the screen size is and adapts.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means it uses min-width and repsonds as size becomes bigger.
+Desktop is the opposite.
+It uses max-width and changes are made as the screen size goes down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The font size would be 62.5% of whatever that rem is within the html tag.

 4. How would you describe preprocessing to someone new to CSS?

+It's a way to oragnize your CSS files.
+You can have different CSS files for organization but use the same shared variables, mixins, etc on each page which saves times.
+Reduces the amount of code you would usually write.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+In the beginning, I was confused with leveling.
+Parents, children, when it shuold be in the same bracket or outside.
+However, after working with LESS, leveling has become my favorite part.
+And using Parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.